-- Your account number does not change — When your card expires, you get a new card with the same account number.
+- Your account number does not change.
+When your card expires, you get a new card with the same account number.
 Your account number does not change unless your card or account number is lost or stolen.

-- Your balance does not go away — If you hoped your credit card expiration date would get you out of paying, you hoped wrong.
+- Your balance does not go away.
+If you hoped your credit card expiration date would get you out of paying, you hoped wrong.
 Even if your account closes, you still have to pay off that balance.
 But paying off is a good thing.
 It means you don’t have to pay expensive credit card interest.

 For more, check out Clark’s personal philosophy on credit cards to see how you compare.

-Look at any annual fees, pay off any balances, and compare rewards programs to decide which card should be your primary and if you want to use any specific cards for bonus rewards at places like restaurants, grocery stores, or gas stations.
+Look at any annual fees and pay off any balances.
+This is also a good time to review which card should be your primary and whether you want to designate any specific card(s) to earn bonus rewards at places like restaurants, grocery stores, or gas stations.

 Rewards credit cards can offer huge benefits but only if you use them responsibly (pay off your balance each month in full) and take full advantage of the rewards programs.

 Your personal finances are important, so you should take the time to become an expert on every account you have including your credit cards.
 If you don’t know how they work, they might unexpectedly cost you money, or you might miss out on valuable rewards.

 Learn about all the benefits your credit cards offer such as like rental car insurance and purchase protections.
 These can be worth hundreds or thousands of dollars depending on if and how you use them.
 Don’t overlook the perks you get from your credit cards!

 Make Your Credit Cards Work for You